Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

         puts("Yep, that\'s it!");
       }
 ```
-So I will put my break point in that memcmp function to see the stack.
+So I set my break point at that memcmp function and see what's in the stack.
 If you wonder where the address is, go back to Ghidra !
 ```C++
 gef➤  b *0x5555555553b9
 Breakpoint 1 at 0x5555555553b9